© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old Mountains moat, fishpond and warren is a scheduled monument protected by Historic England under reference 1009514.
 View the official record →

-Old Mountains moat, fishpond and warren is a medieval monument located in Northamptonshire, comprising earthwork features that reflect the medieval exploitation of the landscape for subsistence and sport.
+Old Mountains moat, fishpond and warren is a complex of medieval earthworks located in Northamptonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009514.

 Old Mountains moat, fishpond and warren is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009514.